mephir/ghprb/README.md

 Please use main repository, this fork is only created for personal adjustments.
-I'm not Java developer, but to make it work I was forced to add small changes, like removing build parameters which were breaking ant build. - Pawel Wilk
+I'm not Java developer, but to make it work I was forced to add small changes, like removing dhprb build parameters which were breaking ant build. - Pawel Wilk

 # GitHub Pull Request Builder Plugin